Aircraft mechanics & service technicians

 Education & Skills

 Data on higher education choices for Aircraft mechanics & service technicians from The Department of Education and Census Bureau.
-The most common major for Aircraft mechanics & service technicians is Business but the most specialized major according to RCA in N/A were N/A.
+The most common major for Aircraft mechanics & service technicians is Business but the most specialized major according to RCA in 2024 were Mechanical Technologies.

 Among the necessary skills for Aircraft mechanics & service technicians, Equipment Maintenance stands, but the revealed comparative advantage (RCA) shows that Aircraft mechanics & service technicians need more than the average amount of Installation.